 Above mentioned three funded cruises are planned to take place in the so-called open oceans.
 On the other hand, several cruises have been proposed to conduct observations inland sea region.
-U.S. NOAA's research vessel is planned to cruise from the Indian Ocean through the western Pacific in the early boreal summer of 2018.
-During the cruise in Java and Banda Seas, air-sea interaction study using an unmanned aircraft vehicle (UAV) and Indonesian Through Flow (ITF) study using moored buoys are proposed in addition to standard CTD observations.
-Another unique project proposed by US and UK researchers is Equatorial Line Observations (ELO) campaign.
+U.S. NOAA and Indonesian group (BMKG, BPPT, etc.) plan to conduct air-sea interaction study using the Indonesian research vessel in the Banda Sea in early 2019.
+This study is expected to contribute to the study of not only air-sea interaction in the Banda Sea but also the Indonesian Through Flow (ITF).
+Japan-Indonesia joint project (Ocean Mixing) is also planned to take place in the several Indonesian Sea (Flores, Seram, and Halmahera) using precise vertical microstructure profilers to study turbulent mixing and its effect onto the ITF.

+Another unique project proposed by US, UK and Poland researchers is Equatorial Line Observations (ELO) campaign.
 ELO is designed to capture the features of convectively coupled equatorial Kelvin waves, which are thought to be a leading mode of eastward propagating convective systems and also interact with local circulations, by deploying various instruments along the equator.
 Their measuring tools include sea gliders and mooring in the oceans and land-based site in Sumatra and Borneo.
 This campaign is proposed to conduct from November 2018 through February 2019.